-It’s not easy being homebound for days on end.
+Sometimes it’s not easy homeschooling for days on end.
 Routines get stale, and motivation wanes.
 What you need is a plan of action…or, rather, a plan of distrACTION.
-Ideas to keep everyone occupied and calm while stuck inside.
+Ideas to keep everyone occupied and calm.

 But NOT a rigid schedule, y’all.
 Sorry, but the color-coded, hour-by-hour schedules have got to go.
 They even stress us out!
 Take a breath and let those expectations go.

 So how do you fit it all in and make sure you’re doing enough without feeling overwhelmed?